 This test does not intend to replace module and system tests of the single system.
 The new or changed system is fully responsible for being tested completely on this level.
 As the tests always cause costs for all other systems, these costs should be kept at a minimum by performing complete module and system tests before.
 These tests should include tests of the reservation interface by simulation tools.

 The prerequisite of integration tests is, that module and system tests of the single reservation system have been completed successfully.
+The local tests of the single reservation system are the responsibility of the RU implementing the system.

+The integration tests have to be documented and repeatable.

 C.2 Documentation to be provided before testing